-- Failure to understand the current performance and the ongoing improvement needed at all schools within - Failure to ensure that the Governors possess the skills and experience to hold the Heads to account. - Pupil numbers all schools are running below their maximum numbers on roll.
+- Failure to understand the current performance and the ongoing improvement needed at all schools within the Trust. - Meeting the needs of children with more complex SEND who are awaiting places at special schools that have no places. - Failure to ensure that the Governors possess the skills and experience to hold the Heads to account. - Pupil numbers all schools are running below their maximum numbers on roll.
 Castle Wood and Mercer's Wood are operating some very small classes in certain year groups.
-This therefore, has an impact on future GAG funding - Change of government and any subsequent changes to national education policies. - Finances over the next three years will be very challenging.
-With inflation, staff pay awards that are only partly funded, the rise in energy bills and general increase in the cost of materials and resources the Trust's levels of reserves are in danger of reaching critical levels.
+This therefore, has an impact on future GAG funding. - The change of government in July 24 and any subsequent changes to national education policies forthcoming. - Finances over the next three years will be very challenging.
+With inflation, staff pay awards and the rise in energy bills and general increase in the cost of materials and resources the Trust's levels of reserves are in danger of reaching critical levels.